 Tourism as leisure and recreation

 The rise of mass tourism has been associated with the growing leisure time of people in advanced economies.
-After the second world war, package tours developed in response for the desire of families to use their leave to travel to places in the sun.
+After the Second World War, increased leave and disposable incomes allowed package tours to sunny destination to become popular.
 Today, longer-distance and ever more exotic options are available for those with time and money to spend.

 The way we spend our leisure time has also become linked with status and identity.
 Where we travel says something about us and our view of the world; hence the desirability of destinations changes according to fashions, tastes, and social attitudes.
 What was exotic in the 1960s is no longer so today, and some go to great effort to escape ‘tourist hotspots’.